Tabitha001/Tabitha001/README.md

 - 👋 Hi, i'm Dorcas Akinnibosun
-- 👀 I am interested in Machine Learning with Applications in Finance and Natural Language processing
+- 👀 I am interested in Data Science with Applications in Finance and Natural Language processing
 - 🌱I am currently learning about applications of machine learning in Finance
 - 👯 I’m looking to collaborate on interesting Machine Learning Projects
 - 📫 Reach me via: ibruby11@gmail.com